|

 rather heavy so I thought I might lighten the load.
 And with the first bottle

-drunk I could see the lights ofRye out of the
+drunk I could see the lights ofRye out of the train window.
+Having been

-train window.
-Having been emailing and messaging people about the event for a
+emailing and messaging people about the event for a couple of weeks I thought

-couple of weeks I thought I should take some responsibility.
-So I diligently
+I should take some responsibility.
+So I diligently ensured that all of the

-ensured that all of the Ashfordians got to Rye.
-And with all
+Ashfordians got to Rye.
+And with all thirteen of us on the platform

-(and counted twice) my responsibilities were over.
+of Rye station (and counted twice) my responsibilities were

 Having